cupid-ide/cupid/nuopcdocs/overview.rst

 must be :term:`specialized <specialization>` (customized) for a particular model or application.
 Additionally, the NUOPC Layer defines a set of technical rules for how components should behave and interact with each other.
 These technical rules form the backbone of component interoperability.
-In other words, a level of technical interoperability among two or more components can be guaranteed if each component follows the technical rules defined by the NUOPC Layer.
+NUOPC defines this effective interoperability as the ability of a model component to execute without code changes in a driver that provides the fields that it requires, and to return with informative messages if its input requirements are not met.
 A component that follows the NUOPC Layer technical rules is considered to be NUOPC Layer compliant.

 ..  note:: **A Note on Terminology**